kshurik/rekkobook/_sources/chapter1/baseline.md

 base_recommendations = compute_popularity(interactions_filtered, ITEM_COLUMN, MAX_CANDIDATES)
 base_recommendations
 ```
-Thus, we got 20 films with highest average rating
+Thus, we got 20 films with the highest average rating
-Now, as we discussed earlier, in movies recommendations there is no need to recommend the same film which user has already watched.
+Now, as we discussed earlier, in movie recommendations there is no need to recommend the same film which the user has already watched.
 Let's implement it as well
-We get all interacted items for each user and save it in dictionary {'userId': [items list]}
+We get all interacted items for each user and save them in dictionary {'userId': [items list]}

 ```{code-cell} ipython3
 known_items = interactions_filtered.groupby(USER_COLUMN)[ITEM_COLUMN].apply(list).to_dict()